-The ECA and the devolution statutes ensure that until the UK formally leaves the EU the devolved jurisdictions are required to comply with that law and the UK will not be at risk of breaching EU law.
+Following these provisions the devolved legislatures and administrations are required to comply with EU law when they are making primary legislation or taking executive action.
+The European Communities Act 1972 and the devolution statutes ensure that until the UK formally leaves the EU the devolved jurisdictions are required to comply with that law and the UK will not be at risk of breaching EU law.

 Therefore any Act of the Scottish Parliament (and law made by either the Northern Ireland Assembly or National Assembly for Wales) enacted before such a change will only be law if it has complied with EU law at the date of enactment.
 The requirements of compliance with EU law also applies to the actions of Scottish Ministers.
 However the situation changes in the following circumstances:

-- (a) When the treaties cease to apply under Article 50; - (b) When subject to parliamentary approval, the European Committees Act 1972 and the - (c) requirement to comply with EU law is repealed in accordance with the Repeal bill (White Paper paragraphs 2.1 -2.3).
+(a) When the treaties cease to apply under Article 50;

+(b) When subject to parliamentary approval, the European Committees Act 1972 and the requirement to comply with EU law is repealed in accordance with the Great Repeal bill (Great Repeal bill White Paper paragraphs 2.1 -2.3).

-In either case express provision in the Repeal bill and any devolved equivalent will need to be in place to preserve EU law at the point of the UK's leaving the EU and to ensure it will continue to apply within the devolved jurisdictions to Pre-Brexit Acts of the Scottish Parliament and actions of Scottish Ministers.
-This would preserve, in the new hierarchy of laws (where EU-derived laws will take precedence over other domestic law) the continuity of EU derived law (and prevent a retrospective change in the meaning/scope of pre-Brexit legislation).
+In either case express provision in the Great Repeal bill and any devolved equivalent will need to be in place to preserve EU law at the point of the UK's leaving the EU and to ensure it will continue to apply within the devolved jurisdictions to Pre-Brexit Acts of the Scottish Parliament and actions of Scottish

+Ministers.
+This would preserve, in the new hierarchy of laws (where EU-derived laws will take precedence over other domestic law) the continuity of EU derived law (and prevent a retrospective change in the meaning/scope of pre-Brexit legislation) and a consequence of the introduction of a new internal hierarchy of laws.

-The White Paper is silent on this point and clarification from the Government would be helpful.
-Paragraphs 4.2-4.4 of the White Paper proceed on the basis that, in areas such as in agriculture and the environment, "the devolved administrations and legislatures are responsible for implementing the common policy frameworks set by the EU" and proposes that, on Brexit, the UK Government will take over the powers currently exercised by the EU.
+The Great Repeal bill White Paper is silent on this point and clarification from the Government would be helpful.
+Paragraphs 4.2 - 4.4 of the Great Repeal bill White Paper proceed on the basis that, in areas such as in agriculture and the environment, "the devolved administrations and legislatures are responsible for implementing the common policy frameworks set by the EU" and proposes that, on Brexit, the UK Government will take over the powers currently exercised by the EU.
 There appears to be no attempt to address the common understanding of the law under the Scottish devolution arrangements that what is not reserved, is devolved and that agriculture and environment are not reserved.